smithphil88/football-shirt-quiz/README.md

 - On the landing page, the rules are displayed to the user, so they can make a quick decision if the site is of interest to them.
 - These rules contain information on what to expect and how to proceed.
 - The user must enter a username into the input field in order to continue.
-- If the user tries to procedd without a username then an alert will pop up.
+- If the user tries to proceed without a username, then an alert will pop up.
 - To protect against any potential username crashes, usernames are limited to 20 characters.
 - Once the username has passed the validation a button appears, prompting the user to the next screen.